mvolkmann/blog/src/rust.md

 specify that any type which implements it can be substituted.
 Specifying traits as a qualifier on a generic type is referred to a "trait bound".
-In this example the "print_string" function takes a "&str" and any type that implements both the "Debug" and "ToString" traits.
+In this example the first parameter of the "print_string" function is a "&str" and the second is any type that implements both the "Debug" and "ToString" traits.
 The compiler will generate separate versions of the function for each concrete type passed as the second argument.